apache/lucenenet/websites/site/quick-start/tutorial.md

 We also specify here that title is a `TextField` which means that want the field to support full text searches, and we specify domain as a `StringField` which means we what to do exact match searches against that field.

-It’s worth noting that the documents are buffered in RAM initially and are not written to the index in the `Directory` until we call `writer.Commit();`
+It's worth noting that the documents are buffered in RAM initially and are not written to the index in the `Directory` until we call `writer.Commit();`

 ```c#
 //Add three documents to the index